qixu11/comp_did_replication/README.md

   dependencies and runs on macOS, Windows, and Linux given the toolchain above.
 * **Hardware and runtime:** the empirical application (Table 4) and every `simulation_summary_*` aggregation script run in minutes on a standard laptop (≈ 8 GB RAM).
-The full Monte Carlo study is heavy — on the order of three weeks of single-core CPU time in total — and was originally run as parallel cluster jobs; see *Reproducing the simulations* for how to scale it down for a quick check.
+The full Monte Carlo study is heavy — on the order of several weeks of single-core CPU time in total — and was originally run as parallel cluster jobs; see *Reproducing the simulations* for how to scale it down for a quick check.